-- 5.61 The documentation of the management system should be developed to be understandable, unambiguous and user friendly using a hierarchical approach where appropriate.
+5.61 The documentation of the management system should be developed to be understandable, unambiguous and user friendly using a hierarchical approach where appropriate.
 A controlled document is a document that is approved and maintained.
 Controlled documents should be readable, complete, readily identifiable and easily available at the point of use.
 Controlled documents should be signed and dated and bear a reference including the revision state.
 The number of pages and annexes in a controlled document should be clearly shown.
 Changes between revisions of controlled documents should be clearly marked.
-Further guidance on the document control process can be found in IAEA Safety Standards Series No. GS-G-3.1, Application of the Management System for Facilities and Activities [32]. - 5.62 Policies (statements of goals and objectives), strategies, plans, safety cases, safety assessments, management system processes and procedures, instructions, specifications and drawings (or representations in other media), training materials, and any other documents that describe radioactive waste management processes and activities, specify requirements, or establish waste package specifications should be controlled.
-It should be ensured that document users are aware of, and use, appropriate and correct documents. - 5.63 Radioactive waste management activities differ greatly in size and complexity, may involve a number of organizations and may continue over extended periods of time13, during which management practices and operating processes can evolve significantly.
+Further guidance on the document control process can be found in IAEA Safety Standards Series No. GS-G-3.1, Application of the Management System for Facilities and Activities [1432].

+5.62 Documents within the management system may include Ppolicies (statements of goals and objectives), strategies, plans, safety cases, safety assessments, management system processes and procedures, instructions, specifications and drawings (or representations in other media), training materials, and any other documents that describe radioactive waste management processes and activities, specify requirements, or establish waste package specifications.
+All of these documents should be controlled.
+It should be ensured that document users are aware of, and use, appropriate and correct documents.

+5.63 Radioactive waste management activities differ greatly in size and complexity, may involve a number of organizations and may continue over extended periods of time, during which management practices and operating processes can evolve significantly.
 Particular attention should be paid to ensuring that the documents used to control work processes remain relevant, current, understandable and are available to the organizations involved at the locations and times in which they are needed.